|Study type||Study Tier||Start Date||Duration||Course Contact|

 The awarding body for this course is The University of Portsmouth.

-Fees for 2018 are £3,355 (per annum) and may incur a small inflationary rise for 2019.
+Fees for 2020 are currently £3,455 (per annum).
 For information regarding assistance with fees and accessing loans; please refer to the government student finance website.

 Advice is also available via The University of Portsmouth website.